HaykuhiMk/My-Projects/Network-Programming/With-C/Chat/README.md

 ## Features

-Clients can connect to the server using TCP/IP sockets.
+~ Clients can connect to the server using TCP/IP sockets.

-Clients can send messages to the server.
+~ Clients can send messages to the server.

-The server broadcasts messages to all connected clients.
+~The server broadcasts messages to all connected clients.

-Multithreading is used to handle multiple clients simultaneously.
+~ Multithreading is used to handle multiple clients simultaneously.

-Each client can receive messages from the server in real-time.
+~ Each client can receive messages from the server in real-time.

+## Prerequisites
+To run this application, you need:

+.
+A C compiler (e.g., gcc)
+.
+POSIX-compliant operating system (Linux, macOS)
+.
+Basic understanding of network programming concepts